NeonLightning/NeonImageSorter/readme.md

 NeonImageSorter by NeonLightning

 Just Something i'm making to sort my images to learn some c# and make my interpolation software happy.

 summary by chatgpt

-This is a C# program for sorting and renaming image files.
-It includes a GUI with buttons for adding, removing, and rearranging image files in a list view control.
-The program allows the user to select a folder of images or individual image files to be sorted and renamed using a specified file name string and number padding.
-The renamed files are moved or copied to a specified output folder.
-The program also includes error handling and a preview image display.

-Settings
-you can set the output path, and the output name.

-if you click on the picture it'll open in the os default application

-These are the alternate buttons while holding shift

-up moves to top

-down moves to bottom

-add adds individual instead of folders

-remove(or pressing delete on the keyboard) deletes the file.

-clear delets all files
+This is a C# program for a tool called NeonImageSorter.
+It allows users to select and sort image files, and then move or copy them to a specified folder with a chosen naming convention.
+Here is a breakdown of the major components of the program:

+The program is built using Windows Forms and consists of a single form called MainForm.

+The user interface includes a ListView control (Photos) for displaying the selected image files, as well as several buttons for adding, removing, and sorting the images.

+The Add button allows the user to select either a folder or individual files to add to the Photos list.
+If the user selects a folder, all image files within that folder will be added.

+The Clear button removes all items from the Photos list.

+The Remove button deletes the selected items from the Photos list and, optionally, from disk if the Shift key is held down when the button is clicked.

+The Up and Down buttons allow the user to move the selected items up or down in the list.

+The Move button moves or copies the selected image files to a specified folder with a naming convention.
+If the Shift key is held down, the files are copied; otherwise, they are moved.
+If a file with the same name already exists in the output folder, the

+program will add a number to the end of the filename to make it unique.

+The PreviewBox displays a preview image that is stored as a resource in the program.

+Overall, the program provides a simple interface for organizing and renaming image files.